Menditect/documentation/additional/01-howtos/test-api.md

 ![Test API localhost](test-api-localhost.png)

+The stub REST service microflow (highlighted in the image) will always return the same result.

 To use the stub, simply do not change the value of the Constant when running the App.<br/>
 To use a production REST service, set the value of the Constant when deploying.